charlyliu/codingtest/README.md

-# Resources for the C&amp;T iOS Coding Test
+# Resources for the iOS Coding Test

 You will find JSON files that can act as fictional web services, along with fake product images.